smcalilly/writer/README.md

 writer -d good-recipes -f turnip-green-soup
 ```

-You can search through all the writing in your `writer` with `grep`:
+You can search through all the writing in your `writer` with `grep`.
+You'll view the results in `less`:
 ```
 writer -g turnip
 ```
-You'll view the results in `less`.

 To get some help:
 ```